dknauss/gutenberg/docs/reference-guides/data/data-core-notices.md

 _Parameters_

 -   _noticeType_ The context to remove all notices from.
--   _context_ The context to remove all notices from.
+-   _context_ `string`: The optional context to remove all notices from.

 _Returns_